mehmandarov/mehmandarov.github.io/_posts/2017-04-26-how-to-train-your-camera.markdown

 While [this post][4]{:target="_blank"} explains how image recognition works in TensorFlow that is using a model called a deep convolutional neural network.
 Like OpenCV, it will also let you [train your own image classifier][3]{:target="_blank"}.

+![Training your own model] [11]
+<figcaption class = "caption">Someone has to train the model that you will be using for image classification (recognition).</figcaption>

 ## Where to Start?

-Basically, you have two choices – you should either train your own model, or find a model that has been trained by someone else.
-The more specific your image classification requirements are, the higher are chances that you will need to train your own model.
+Basically, you have two choices – you should either train your own model, or find a model that has been trained by someone else, and you might always want to start by looking for a pre-trained model.
+However, the more specific your image classification requirements are, the higher are chances that you will need to train your own model.
 This will be the same whether you go for OpenCV or TensorFlow.

 Since we want to run the model on a relatively low-end computer, you might consider doing the processing in the Cloud.
 However, it should also be possible to run [OpenCV][5]{:target="_blank"} and [TensorFlow][6]{:target="_blank"} on the latest Raspberry Pis.